10.3. timelineId and Timeline History File

 10.3.2.
 Timeline History File

-When a PITR process completes, a timeline history file with names like ‘00000002.history’ is created under the archival directory and the pg_xlog subdirectory (in versions 10 or later, pg_wal subdirectory).
-This file records which timeline it branched off from and when.
+When a PITR process completes, a timeline history file (e.g., ‘00000002.history’) is created in the archive directory and the pg_wal subdirectory (or pg_xlog in versions 9.6 or earlier).
+This file records which timeline it branched from and when.

-The naming rule of this file is shown below:
+The naming rule for this file is shown below:

 The timeline history file contains at least one line, and each line is composed of the following three items:

-- timelineId – The timelineId of the archive logs used to recover.
+- timelineId: The timelineId of the archive logs used for recovery.

-- LSN – The LSN location where the WAL segment switches happened.
+- LSN: The LSN location where the timeline switch occurred.

-- reason – A human-readable explanation of why the timeline was changed.
+- reason: A human-readable explanation of why the timeline changed.

 A specific example is shown below: